smbdhar/timeseriesForecast/README.md

-# timeseries analysis and forecasting
+# Timeseries analysis and forecasting

 Source code written in Matlab